-Medicinal plants plays a vital role in therapeutic uses than the advanced chemical technologies because product obtained by the synthesis may be toxic or may have different therapeutic effect than the found in nature.

-- Drugs obtain from the medicinal plants are the cheapest than that of the synthetic drugs.
+- Medicinal plants plays a vital role in therapeutic uses than the advanced chemical technologies because product obtained by the synthesis may be toxic or may have different therapeutic effect than the found in nature. - Drugs obtain from the medicinal plants are the cheapest than that of the synthetic drugs.
 For example, the reserpine drug costs approximately Rs.
 1.25/g whereas it costs only RS.
-0.75/g as per the extraction from the medicinal plants. - The demand of the phytopharmaceutical raw medicinal herbs and vegetable drugs of Indian origin from western nations is increasing along with the increase in domestic demands for raw materials which are used for perfumeries, pharmacies and biopesticidal untis.
-Because of the harmful effects of synthetic chemical drugs and due to the expansion of pharmacies manufacturing natural drug formulations, the demand for the traditional herbal drugs also rapidly increasing day by day. - India is rich in cheap labor and skilled manpower which adopts technological changes very fast.
+0.75/g as per the extraction from the medicinal plants. - Phytopharmaceutical medicinal herbs and drugs of Indian origin are great in demand along with the increase in household urge for raw materials which are used for perfume making industies, pharmaceutical industries and biopesticidal industies.
+Because of the harmful effects of synthetic chemical drugs and due to the expansion of pharmacies manufacturing natural drug formulations, the rapid need for the conventional herbal drugs also is shooting up day by day. - India is rich in cheap labor and skilled manpower which adopts technological changes very fast.